Button Gwinnett: Death

 As acting Delegate of the Congress from Georgia and commander-in-chief of Georgia's military, Gwinnett was the superior of his rival McIntosh.
 Gwinnett had McIntosh's brother arrested and charged with treason.
 He also ordered McIntosh to lead an invasion of British-controlled East Florida, which failed.
 Gwinnett and McIntosh blamed each other for the defeat, and McIntosh publicly called Gwinnett "a scoundrel and lying rascal".
 Gwinnett then challenged McIntosh to a duel, which they fought on May 16, 1777, at a plantation owned by deposed Royal Governor James Wright.
 The two men exchanged pistol shots at twelve paces, and both were wounded.
-Gwinnett died of his wounds on May 19, 1777 and is believed to have been buried in Savannah's Colonial Park Cemetery.
+Gwinnett died of his wounds on May 19, 1777, and is believed to have been buried in Savannah's Colonial Park Cemetery.
 McIntosh, although wounded, recovered and went on to live until 1806.
 He was not charged in connection with Gwinnett's death.

 Legacy

 Gwinnett's autograph is highly sought by collectors as a result of a combination of the desire by many top collectors to acquire a complete set of autographs by all 56 signers of the U.S. Declaration of Independence, and the extreme rarity of the Gwinnett signature; there are 51 known examples, since Gwinnett was fairly obscure prior to signing the Declaration and died shortly afterward.
 Only ten of those are in private hands.
+A letter containing his signature sold for a record $51,000 in 1927; a record that stood for over 45 years.
+In 1979, a record $100,000 was paid for a receipt signed by Gwinnett.

+Gwinnett County, Georgia, a suburban county outside Atlanta, is named after him and he is one of the three Georgia signers of the Declaration of Independence honored with the Signers Monument in Augusta.

+SS Button Gwinnett was a Liberty ship launched 2 May 1943 and scrapped in 1968.

+References in popular culture

+The 1932 film Washington Merry-Go-Round portrays a presumptive descendant of Button Gwinnett as a freshman congressman with a contrarian axe to grind, starring Lee Tracy and Constance Cummings.

 The 1953 Isaac Asimov short story "Button, Button" concerns an attempt to obtain a genuine (and therefore valuable) signature of Gwinnett by means of a device that can move objects through time.

-Gwinnett County, Georgia, a suburban county outside Atlanta, is named after him and he is one of the three Georgia signers of the Declaration of Independence honored with the Signers Monument in Augusta.
+The 1958 film The Last Hurrah portrays a powerful mayor of an unnamed New England city undertaking one last, no-holds-barred mayoral campaign.
+In discussing the value of his signature, the mayor remarks "Oh, I'm afraid my signature will never become as rare as Button Gwinnett," explaining that he was "a colonial gentleman who apparently signed only one thing in his life: the Declaration of Independence."

+During a media tour to promote his 2015 musical Hamilton, Lin-Manuel Miranda performed a parody musical called “Button!” on The Late Show with Stephen Colbert.
+In it, Colbert plays Gwinnett as he engages in a rap battle with John Adams (played by Miranda).